Biomedical Sciences

 Course content

-- Come away with the necessary skills for a research career in biomedical research or a related discipline.
+• Learn the necessary skills for a research career in biomolecular research or a related discipline.

-- Receive training in state-of-the art technologies and the latest theory in the fields of cell and molecular biology, structural biology and precision medicine.
+• Receive training in state-of-the art technologies and the latest theory in the fields of molecular, cellular, and structural biology.

-- Be taught by experts in the field at one of the UK’s leading research-intensive medical schools and the School of Biological and Behavioural Sciences.
+• Learn from experts in the field at one of the UK’s leading research-intensive institutes.

-- Choose from a huge spectrum of research topics within multiple institutes and centres for your research project.
+• Choose from a wide range of research topics for your 6-months research project.

 What you'll study

-This multifaceted programme builds the knowledge and skills needed to kick-start your career in biomedical research or a related discipline.
-Teaching is jointly delivered by experts in the Biochemistry Department at the School of Biological and Behavioural Sciences and Barts Cancer Institute at School of Medicine and Dentistry and will cover research areas such as chromosome biology, ageing, microbiology, structural biology and cancer biology.
+This multifaceted programme builds the knowledge and skills needed to kick-start your career in biomolecular research or a related discipline.
+Teaching is delivered by experts in the Biochemistry Department, the Centre for Molecular Cell Biology and the Centre for Cell Dynamics at the School of Biological and Behavioural Sciences.
+It will cover research in areas such as chromosome biology, organisation of cells and tissues, bacterial physiology and host-microbe interaction, photosynthesis and plant sciences.

-You will receive training in state-of-the art technologies and the latest theory in the fields of cell and molecular biology, structural biology and precision medicine.
-These include: Cell and molecular biology techniques; fluorescence imaging; protein production and analysis including structural biology; data processing; as well as other techniques used by biomedical scientists.
+You will receive training in state-of-the art technologies and the latest theory in molecular cell biology, fluorescence imaging, protein production and analysis, structural biology, data processing, and other techniques used by modern biomolecular scientists.

-This training in a wide range of techniques, along with the substantial research project will allow you to build up a substantial portfolio of experimental skills and thereby tackle more extended research and development projects with increased confidence.
-You’ll study how to critically appraise published research, and carry out a piece of original research.
-This will be a great preparation for a PhD or for moving into industry, academia, and research & development.
+This wide range of techniques, along with the extensive research project, will allow you to build a substantial portfolio of experimental skills and thereby tackle more elaborate research projects with increased confidence.

 Structure